 Create a cash budget.
 There's nothing wrong with using a debit card or checks for paying bills, but we've found that life can be greatly simplified by using cash for everyday things.
 We use the Irregular Budgeting System, so our income goes to pay all bills first and then the rest is split up and those "extras" are kept as cash.
 Why?
 It greatly simplifies any money issues; you either have the money to spend or you don't.
 And no more worrying about using credit cards or over-drafting a bank account.

 Clean as you go.
 I could not picture living a simplistic lifestyle without this step!
 When I'm baking or cooking, or even working on a craft project, I'm always cleaning as I go.
-(And usually with my homemade cleaners made with essential oils from Mountain Rose Herbs.)
-This prevents me from getting to the end of the project and being so tired that I don't want to clean up or from telling myself I'll clean it up tomorrow and then it doesn't get done.
+(And usually with my homemade cleaners made with essential oils) This prevents me from getting to the end of the project and being so tired that I don't want to clean up or from telling myself I'll clean it up tomorrow and then it doesn't get done.
 Tomorrow is just as busy as today.
 Clean up as you go!

 Skip trips to the store.
 Do you occasionally find yourself running to the store for just a few things?
 It's time to stop.
 Not only are you wasting time and gas money on something that you probably don't need right away, but you are adding in extra stress by being in the mindset that you need everything or can't make do.
 In the pioneer days, pioneers would only make the trip to town after creating a large list.
 They knew how to do without and that to have those items would be nice, but they didn't need them right away.
 They made do until it was time to go to town again, and when they did get there, they would stock up to have plenty to get them by until next time.
 The next time you need something, don't make the trip to the store, make a list and wait until you have a nice long list before you make that trip.